hph/imgur/README.md

 With imgur you can take screenshots after a specified time interval and upload images to [imgur.com](http://imgur.com).
 By executing `imgur` in the terminal (without any options) the program will wait for three seconds, take a screenshot and uplaod it to [imgur.com](http://imgur.com).
-The url to the image will be displayed when finished.
+The URL to the image will be displayed when finished.
 There are several options available, some of them being:
 * `-c`: save the output to the clipboard